melagiri/emojiConverter/README.md

 To publish this extension to the VS Code Marketplace:

-1. Replace placeholder values in package.json:
+1. Make sure you have updated the following:

-   - Replace "YOUR_PUBLISHER_ID" with your actual publisher ID
+   - The publisher ID in package.json is set to your actual publisher ID
-   - Replace "YOUR_USERNAME" in the repository URL with your GitHub username
+   - The repository URL in package.json points to your GitHub repository

-2. Replace placeholder in LICENSE:

-   - Replace "YOUR_NAME" with your name or organization

-3. Update GitHub repository link in README.md:

-   - Replace "YOUR_USERNAME" with your GitHub username
+   - The GitHub links in the README point to your repository

-4. Create a Personal Access Token (PAT) on Azure DevOps
+2. Create a Personal Access Token (PAT) on Azure DevOps

-5. Install the VSCE publishing tool:
+3. Install the VSCE publishing tool:

    ```
    npm install -g @vscode/vsce
    ```

-6. Package and publish:
+4. Package and publish:
    ```
    vsce package
    vsce publish